CeciliaRava1/CeciliaRava1/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hi!
 My name is Cecilia, a student of Information Systems Engineering from Argentina</h2>
 <h2 align="left">About Me</h2>
 <p>My goal is to become a frontend developer.
 My hobbies include reading fiction novels, writing, and learning about various topics.
 I enjoy exercising, spending time outdoors, and being with my loved ones.</p>